 4. What supporting detail explains the second benefit?

-"When we talk about 'cultural heritage4', we often think of physical things.
+"When we talk about 'cultural heritage', we often think of physical things.
 This is called 'tangible heritage'.
 Obvious examples include great monuments like Angkor Wat, or small artifacts in a museum.
 But there is also 'intangible heritage', which is equally important.
 This includes things you cannot touch, such as our traditional music and dances, the specific way we cook our food, and the oral histories and stories passed down from our grandparents.
 Both types are essential for preserving a culture's identity."

-Use your notes to answer the following:
+Use your notes to answer:

 1. What is the first type of heritage called?
 Give one example.